Roof Replacement Companies in Bakersfield, CA

 - Slate tiles look good and last for many years.
 The downside is the weight of the tiles.
 Your home’s roof will need to be structurally sound to accommodate the increase in weight.

 - Metal roofs stand out from the crowd.
-The material is available in aluminum, stainless steel and copper.
+The material is available in aluminum, stainless steel and copper shingle roofs.
 A metal roof tends to keep interiors cooler and because they’re metal, and the roofing material is recyclable which is a plus when the time comes to replace it.

 Life Span of New Roofing Materials

-When you make the investment in a new roof, you want to know it is going to go the distance before needing replacing.
+When you make the investment in a new roof, you want to know it is going to go the distance before fully replacing a roof.
 With this in mind, the following list provides the estimated life span for roofing materials.

 - Torch down, cold application, or hot mop: 7 – 12 years